Starts Victoria Falls / Ends Maun

 Seat in charter Kasane Airport to Ntswi Airstrip

-2 Nights at Moremi Crossing, Okavango Delta (Fully Inclusive)
+2 Nights Moremi Crossing, Okavango Delta (Fully Inclusive)

-Seat in a charter from Moremi Crossing to Khwai Airstrip
+Seat in charter Ntswi Airstrip to Khwai Airstrip

-2 Nights at Sango Safari Camp, Khwai Community Area Bordering Moremi Game Reserve (Fully Inclusive)
+2 Nights Sango Safari Camp, Khwai - bordering Moremi Game Reserve (Fully Inclusive)

 Road transfer from A’zambezi Lodge to Victoria Falls Airport

-DAY 1 & 2: MOREMI CROSSING, OKAVANGO DELTA
+DAY 5 & 6: MOREMI CROSSING, Okavango Delta

 Moremi Crossing is located on an Island called Ntswi near the most southern part of Chief’s Island.
 As you fly over the Delta you can see the intricate twisting and turning of the waterways and the ever-changing colours where dry land meets Delta.
 The channels around Moremi Crossing offer far-reaching vistas of the Moremi floodplain, grasslands and marginal woodlands interspersed with Mokolwane palm islands.